Frequently Asked Questions

 How much time do I need to give?

 We have a variety of volunteering opportunities - some that you can do from home, ad hoc when you have time or weekly/fortnightly/monthly on various and set days.
-All our role descriptions will describe the type of commitment we are seeking.
+All our volunteer role profiles will describe the type of commitment we are seeking.
 Our offer is wide ranging, so we are confident you will find something to help us with.
 All information about our available roles can be found on our website.
 If you can't find a role that matches your availability, you can fill out our Expression of Interest form to receive email notification for all new volunteering opportunities relevant to the location you want to volunteer.